The ORP Foundation

 Grant Programs

 The ORP Foundation does not operate formal grant programs or accept unsolicited applications.
-Instead, grants are awarded through an invitation-only process where trustees proactively identify organizations aligned with their priorities.
+Instead, grants are awarded through an invitation-only process where trustees proactively identify organisations aligned with their priorities.

 Typical Grant Amount: £10,000

-Grant Type: Core funding (unrestricted grants that organizations can spend as they see best)
+Grant Type: Core funding (unrestricted grants that organisations can spend as they see best)

-Multi-Year Support: The foundation has provided consecutive years of funding to select organizations (e.g., three years of core funding to UKWIN, eight years of support to CHEM Trust)
+Multi-Year Support: The foundation has provided consecutive years of funding to select organisations (e.g., three years of core funding to UKWIN, eight years of support to CHEM Trust)

 Priority Areas